Skip to main content

 According to the lawsuit, the Flo Health app collects private data from more than 150 million users.
 Flo users, however, were assured by privacy policies that the company would only share certain personal data with third parties for a better user experience.
 Advertising and corporate profits, of course, do not create a better consumer experience.

 Plaintiffs claim that Flo promised they would not disclose data related to health to marketing firms.
 In the end, Flo disclosed their users’ private health data in an unrestricted manner for some time.
-Attorneys even claim that Flo, and other apps that collect data, generate a large portion of its revenue from selling personal data to advertisers.
+Attorneys even claim that Flo, and other apps that collect data, generate a large portion of revenue from selling personal data to advertisers.

 Some of the personal data collected may include users’ name, email address, gender, date of birth, password, location, weight, body temperature, menstrual cycle dates, and other private health information including sexual activity.
-According attorneys and to the original FTC complaint, Flo allegedly shared “intimate details” of consumers’ reproductive health with third parties.
+According to attorneys and the original FTC complaint, Flo allegedly shared “intimate details” of consumers’ reproductive health with third parties.

 Consumer Privacy Violation Lawsuits